ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 # Seq.iter print_int (ints 0);;
 ```
 in an OCaml top-level means: “print integers forever” and you have to type
-`Crtl-C` to interrupt the execution.
+`Ctrl-C` to interrupt the execution.
 Perhaps more interestingly, the following
 code is also an infinite loop:
 ```ocaml
 # Seq.iter ignore (ints 0);;